Demi Singleton

 Demi Patricia Singleton (born 27 February 2007) is an American actress, singer, and dancer.
-She is best known for her role in crime TV series Godfather of Harlem and as the young Serena Williams in the biographical film King Richard.
+She is best known for her roles in the MGM+ crime TV series Godfather of Harlem, as the young Serena Williams in the biographical film King Richard, and as Sally Reeves in the Paramount+ western series Lawmen: Bass Reeves.

 Early life

-Born in Baton Rouge, Singleton's family is from the Central American country of Honduras and the West Indian island of Dominica.
+Born in Baton Rouge, Singleton's family is from the Central American country of Honduras and the Caribbean island of Dominica.
 She initially lived in New Orleans, and moved to New York City at the age of three.
 She began training in the arts with New York's finest teachers in music, dance and acting.
 She has studied classical ballet since the age of three and began playing the cello when she was four.
 She studied at a rigorous music conservatory for children in Brooklyn for 6 years where she learned to play instruments by ear through the Suzuki method.
 At nine, she attended a Broadway musical featuring child performers and decided that she also wanted to pursue a career as a stage performer.

+In May 2025, Singleton graduated from Marlborough School (Los Angeles), an independent girls’ school.
+That fall, she enrolled at Yale University, where she began her undergraduate studies.